jacobhyphenated/PokerServer/README.md

  * ACTION_TO_CALL - The player is the current player to act and must call a bet to continue
  * ACTION_TO_CHECK - The player is the current player to act and has the option to check the action
  * SIT_OUT - The player is out of the current hand
  * SIT_OUT_GAME - The player has left the table and is sitting out of the game.
-The player could come back and resume later.
+The player could come back and resume later. [new in 0.4]
  * ELIMINATED - the player has been eliminated from the game
 * *chips* - number of chips the player has remaining.
 This does not include chips already bet in the current hand.
 * *card1* - first hole card (optional)